-More info about accessing the Web Interface from web browser via HTTP and HTTPS protocols can be found in Clock Operation > Network Clock Operation > HTTPS Chapter.
+More info about accessing the Web Interface from web browser via HTTP and HTTPS protocols can be found in Clock Operation > Network Clock Operation > HTTPS Chapter .

 Certificates are provided in the manufacturer process since SW version v7.12.
-In the case of updating SW version in the digital clock from earlier versions, there will be an active alarm Invalid SSL certificate.
-So it is necessary to upload an SSL certificate by your own.
+In the case of updating SW version in the digital clock from earlier versions, there will be an active alarm Invalid SSL certificate by your own.